The second article of our volume series will take a look at the optimal back volume.

 MEV – Minimum Effective Volume

-After we covered the MV required to maintain muscles, apparently we want to know how much volume is required to grow our muscles and make progress.
+After we covered the MV (Maintenance Volume) that is compulsory to maintain your current size, we surely want to know how much volume is essential to add size, right?

 Why is it important to know your MEV?

-Simple.
-As well as it is important to know how much volume the back needs to keep its current size, it is at least of similar importance to know how much volume is required to strengthen and increase our back.
+Just as it significant to know how much volume the back requires to keep its current size, it is at least of similar importance to know how much volume is required to strengthen and increase size.

-How many sets should you do at least?
+How many sets should be done at a minimum?

 MEV: 10+ sets / week